Home > News > Understanding Instant Banking

 People who have bad credit often would like to apply for a no credit check loan.
 This is often because they are concerned their bad credit will prevent them from qualifying for a loan.
 Here at Jacaranda Finance, we consider things such as your employment and income as a basis for giving you a loan.

 Osko is the first overlay service to utilise the NPP since it launched.
 Developed by the creators of BPAY, Osko allows you to make transfers to friends and family in real-time.
 Just as BPAY is integrated with many bank accounts, so too will Osko.
 You’ll be able to select the ‘Osko’ option when making transfers to utilise the benefits of instant transfers and PayID.
-For more information on their services, check out their website here.
+For more information about Osko, refer to their website.

 A range of Australian banks and financial institutions offer NPP services, including:

 This is by no means a comprehensive list!
-To see if your bank offers NPP-enabled payments and services, you can search for your institution here on the NPP’s official website.
+To see if your bank offers NPP-enabled payments and services, you can search for your institution on the NPP website.
 It may also be worth checking your bank’s website directly, as many are still in the process of rolling out NPP services.

 Thanks to the NPP, Jacaranda Finance could now also provide cash to your bank account in just 60 seconds!
 Jacaranda Finance is an online private lender that offers payday loans online between $300 to $10,000.
 So, if you’re approved for a loan with your bank and us is NPP compatible, then you could get your cash in real-time!

 Instant banking is just another way Jacaranda is making it easier for you to get the cash you need when you need it.
 We don’t think a fast cash loan should be complicated.
 So, if you’ve been considering an application, what are you waiting for?
 You could have an outcome from our team in just 60 minutes and, if successful, the cash in your account in just 60 seconds.
 Talk about easy!